palakela/CODENAME/README.md

 For the entire community:

--  **compounds_exchanged.tsv**: file reporting all compounds exchanged, each reported with the relative number of exchanges and the average probability of exchange (smetana_avg) (file sorted by the number of exchanges in a descending way).
+-  **compounds_exchanged.tsv**: a file reporting all the compounds exchanged, each reported with the relative number of exchanges and the average probability of exchange (smetana_avg) (the file is sorted out in a descending order according to the number of exchanges).
--  **donors_for_compound.tsv**: file reporting all donors for each compound, each reported with the number of receivers and the average probability of donation.
+-  **donors_for_compound.tsv**: a file reporting all the donor species for each compound; each reported with the number of receivers and the average probability of donation.
--  **receivers_for_compound.tsv**: file reporting all receivers for each compound, each reported with the number of donors and the average probability of receiving it.
+-  **receivers_for_compound.tsv**: a file reporting all receivers for each compound, each reported with the number of donors and the average probability of receiving it.

-For each compound asked by the user, the script creates a new folder named after the biggID of the compound containing:
+For each compound selected by the user, the script creates a new folder named according to the CarveMe or gapseq ID of the compound.
+Each folder includes the following files:

--  **compoundName_exchanges.tsv**: file reporting a subset of the smetana output only relative to that compound.
+-  **compoundName_exchanges.tsv**: a file reporting a subset of the smetana output only relative to that compound.
--  **compoundName_species_behaviour.tsv**: file reporting the characteristics of all species involved (relative abundance in %, taxonomy, number of receivers with the relative average probability, number of donors with the relative average probability) and the behaviour of the same depending on donor/receiver probability ratio (file sorted by relative abundances in a descenting way).
+-  **compoundName_species_behaviour.tsv**: a file reporting the characteristics of all species involved (relative abundance in %, taxonomy, number of receivers with the relative average probability, number of donors with the relative average probability) and the behaviour of the same depending on donor/receiver probability ratio (file sorted by relative abundances in a descenting way).
--  **compoundName_exchanges.html**: file with the interactive network relative to all exchanges of that compound in the community, where the colour of the nodes depends on the taxonomy, the size of the nodes is proportional to MAGs abundances and the thickness of the edges is proportional to smetana value.
+-  **compoundName_exchanges.html**: a file with the interactive network relative to all exchanges of that compound in the community, where the colour of the nodes depends on the taxonomy, the size of the nodes is proportional to MAGs abundances and the thickness of the edges is proportional to smetana value.

 _________________________________________________________________________________________
 ## 5) TIPS

 In order to explore completely the community, we suggest the user to group the species given in the supplementary output file by their taxonomy.
-This may provide a more general view of the community.
+This may provide a more general overview of the community.
 To do so, you can run the following code where `biggID` and `compoundName` are general references and must be substituted:

 ```python
 result = pd.read_csv('./outputs/biggID/compoundName_species_behaviour.tsv', delimiter = "\t", index_col='Species')